Ger Brennan: Personal life

 Brennan is a Catholic who has spoken about his faith in God.
 He has stated that while non-denominational schools may teach subjects such as science, Catholic schools "enable young students to have the skills to pray".

 Brennan was praised for his "nonchalant delivery" of thanks to the "girlfriends and boyfriends of the players" after St Vincent's defeated Castlebar Mitchels in the 2014 All-Ireland Club Championship Final at Croke Park (a speech delivered in front of a live television audience).
 However just over a year later, Brennan wrote an op-ed for the Irish Independent arguing against the legalisation of same-sex marriage in that year's Marriage Equality referendum, which was ultimately carried in a 62% to 38% popular vote.
 His stance was criticised by others, including fellow GAA star Conor Cusack.

+He is a nephew of former Ireland association football international Fran Brennan.